-- Issuing certificates for access to the TDL - Controlled conventions, naming and vocabularies, particularly around identities (e.g., unique exhibitor names)
+- Issuing certificates for access to the TDL - Controlled conventions, naming and vocabularies, particularly around identities (e.g., unique exhibitor names).
+As part of this effort, the Vendor shall define an open identifier scheme to identify facilities.

 7.1.3 User Training and Help